 Immigration Justice– CJC is part of the Howard County Coalition for Immigrant Justice (HCCIJ), one of 15 religious and secular groups focused on a variety of pressing issues for our immigrant neighbors.
 One of these is a campaign to end Howard County’s agreement with ICE (Immigration Customs Enforcement) to house immigrant detainees in our county jail, a program which is out of step with most other counties in the state and has been found to violate many immigrant rights.

 In 2019 and 2020 CJC joined with HCCIJ to sponsor a demonstration at the county prison on Tisha B’Av to protest the county’s agreement with ICE.
 We have demonstrated with our partners at the Howard County Municipal Building, the National Mall and on I-95 overpasses to protest the separation of families at the southern border.
 We have listened to the stories of our immigrant neighbors who have suffered in the broken system of immigration.
 Since 2016 CJC has sponsored many public informational programs on immigration, a legal clinic for asylee applicants, and showcased the work of several immigrant advocacy groups in our region.
+We are currently lobbying our county executive and county council memebers to end the contract with ICE.
+Contact Anna Rubin (410-322-5513) for more information.

 Transgender and Gender Identity Learning Series – In 2019-2020, CJC conducted an important learning series which was initiated by members of our congregation and resulted in a resolution supporting and welcoming transgender persons to CJC and providing a gender-neutral restroom in our facility.

-Questions – should the caring committee not be incorporated into this or maintain its own page as now?
-I haven’t included the Green Team as it seems dishonest when we have no leadership for it.
-How do you see it?
+Green Team – inactive because of a lack of leadership.